Brian Carlwell: High school career

 Carlwell attended Proviso East High School in his hometown of Maywood, Illinois.
 As a junior playing for the Proviso East Pirates basketball team in 2004–05, Carlwell was an all-state choice after averaging 15 points, 12 rebounds and six blocks per game.

 As a senior at Proviso East in 2005–06, Carlwell was a first-team all-state pick by the Chicago Tribune, Chicago Sun-Times, Associated Press, Champaign-Urbana News-Gazette and Illinois Basketball Coaches Association.
 He averaged 18.8 points, 12.4 rebounds and 5.4 blocks as a senior en route to earning West Suburban Gold Conference MVP honors.

 College career

 Illinois (2006–2008)

-As a freshman at Illinois in 2006–07, Carlwell played in 26 games before missing the final eight contests due to injury.
-He averaged 1.7 points and 1.4 rebounds in 7.0 minutes, as Illinois finished 23–12 and advanced to the NCAA Tournament.
+As a freshman at Illinois in 2006–07, Carlwell played in 26 games before missing the final eight contests due to head injuries sustained in an alcohol-related crash during a severe blizzard.
+Carlwell was a passenger in a car driven by teammate Jamar Smith; both had been drinking heavily, and the car spun and crashed into a tree, passenger door first.
+Smith initially thought Carlwell had been killed in the crash.

+Carlwell averaged 1.7 points and 1.4 rebounds in 7.0 minutes in his freshman year, as Illinois finished 23–12 and advanced to the NCAA Tournament where they lost their first-round game to Virginia Tech.

-Carlwell returned to the Fighting Illini for his sophomore season in 2007–08, but he managed just three games before suffering a knee injury during a practise session on November 30 that sidelined him for the rest of the season.
+Carlwell returned to the Fighting Illini for his sophomore season in 2007–08, but he managed just three games before suffering a knee injury during a practice session on November 30 that sidelined him for the rest of the season.
 On February 21, 2008, Carlwell announced his decision to transfer from Illinois following the spring semester.